tinaheidinger/mustache-kinect/README.md

 ## Project Description

 We developed a game where mustaches are drawn onto each player’s face and scale depending on the player’s distance from the sensor.
 Each player is equipped with a razor that can be used to shave the mustache.
 The environment reminds of a bathroom mirror.
+The player can grab the razor from its storage and put it back afterwards.

 ## Sources